Early Payout Calculator Guide

 Example - I am using Manchester City at odds of 2.5/2.5

 The fun starts when we change the ‘Has the bookmaker paid out early’ option to YES.

 It is always advisable to wait until the goal has been confirmed and the bookie has paid out before trading out.

-This will immediately tell us the back stake to play on our team and our profit we lock in by placing this exchange back bet!
+This will immediately tell you the back stake to bet on your team, and your profit locked in by placing the exchange back bet!

 Example - If Man City have gone 2 goals up and the bookmaker has paid out into your £150 winnings, then select YES as shown below.
 If the current BACK odds on Man City were 1.2, then enter 1.2.

 The calculator tells us that we should place a £208.33 back stake.
 This reduces our liability on Man City from £150 to £108.33, leaving us with a guaranteed £41.67 profit (being the £150 Bet365 winnings less the £108.33 liability, as shown in the profit breakdown at the bottom).

 If your team goes 2 goals up and there is only say 10 minutes left in the game, then there's very little chance the other team will bring it back.
 This means the back odds may be extremely low for your team - something like 1.02.
 There would be almost on point in cashing out this bet, as the profit will be tiny and could result you in taking a loss overall due to your original qualifying loss.

 In this situation, I would recommend leaving the bet and hoping that the opponents get 1 goal back and then cash out if the back odds are reasonable.